ChilloutVR-Team/docs/README.md

 # Documentation

-This repository contains the source files for the Alpha Blend Interactive Documentation available under [docs.chilloutvr.net](https://docs.chilloutvr.net/)
+This repository contains the source files for the ChilloutVR Documentation available under [docs.chilloutvr.net](https://docs.chilloutvr.net/)

 ## How to Contribute